We are thrilled to welcome Jennifer Tung back as Artistic Director for our 52nd performing season!

-Ivan Jovanovic is a recent University of Toronto graduate where he received his Master's in Collaborative piano degree in studio of Professor Steven Philcox.
+Ivan is a University of Toronto graduate where he received his Master degree in Collaborative piano in studio of Professor Steven Philcox.
 Ivan’s other degrees include Master of Music and Bachelor of Music in piano performance from the University of Arts, Faculty of Music, Belgrade, Serbia.

 During his studies, Ivan won numerous awards at various state competitions as a solo pianist.
 In 2005, he joined Belgrade Opera Orchestra, mastering an enormous opera repertoire, under the baton of the chief conductor Dejan Savic.
 Ivan played both harpsichord and piano for recitals of Don Giovanni, Orfeo ed Euridice, The Italian Girl in Algeria, The Marriage of Figaro, Hassan-Aga’s Wife, The Love for Three Oranges, and The Secret Marriage.

 In 2013, Ivan won the prestigious Gwendolyn Koldofsky prize.
-He is a staff vocal coach and rehearsal pianist for UofT Opera Division and an accompanist at Toronto City Opera for three seasons.
+He was a staff vocal coach and rehearsal pianist for UofT Opera Division from 2015 to present and an accompanist at Toronto City Opera for three seasons.
 He was appointed as Co-Music Director for 2017/2018 season.

-Ivan joined the Brott Festival in the 2015-2016 for the productions of The Barber of Seville and Le Nozze di Figaro as a rehearsal and performance pianist and harpsichordist.
-He was invited to accompany singers at St Andrew’s Summer Opera Workshop, Westben Arts Festival and Opera Muskoka in 2016; Highlands Opera, Mississauga Symphony Orchestra and Opera York in 2017.
+Ivan joined the Brott Festival in the 2015 and 2016 for the productions of The Barber of Seville and Le Nozze di Figaro as a rehearsal and performance pianist and harpsichordist.
+He was invited to accompany singers at St Andrew’s Summer Opera Workshop, Westben Arts Festival, Opera Muskoka in 2016; Highlands Opera, Mississauga Symphony Orchestra and Opera York in 2017.